TechnoMageKOMT/Programming_Notes/GIT_Notes.md

 Switches back to the main branch.

 The idea is to create "small" and then merging them with the main branch if and when suitable. **NOT** to create extensive very large branches which defeats the purpose of version control.
+The use case here is when experimental features needs to be added to a project without affecting the main project while experimentation and testing is under way.

 ### Committing to a new branch